jsuarezruiz/awesome-monodevelop/README.md

 ## Tools

+- [MonoDevelop.Analyzers](https://github.com/Therzok/MonoDevelop.Analyzers): Set of analyzers that can be used when working on MonoDevelop (and its dependencies).
 - [MonoDevelop.Mac.Debug](https://github.com/netonjm/MonoDevelop.Mac.Debug): A set of debugging tools to help track down Cocoa issues related to first responders and visual tree layout.

 ## Others